MorganShirl/employees-fullstack/README.md

 [http://localhost:4200/](http://localhost:4200/)

 #### 1. Run without the Angular proxy (direct backend calls — CORS enabled)

+```bash
+   ng serve
+```

+Or you can run the frontend using the IntelliJ run configuration provided in the `.idea/runConfigurations` folder.
+👉 [employees-ui \[CORS\]](./.idea/runConfigurations/employees_ui__CORS_.xml).

 This mode makes the browser call the backend at `http://localhost:8090` directly from `http://localhost:4200`, so the origins are different.
 You will see real CORS preflight (`OPTIONS`) requests in the network tab of Chrome DevTools.
 If you remove http://localhost:4200 from `app.cors.allowed-origins` in [application.yml](./sb-backend/src/main/resources/application.yml),
 you will see CORS errors.

+#### 2. Run with the Angular proxy (no CORS)

 ```bash
-   ng serve
+ng serve --configuration=proxy
 ```

 Or you can run the frontend using the IntelliJ run configuration provided in the `.idea/runConfigurations` folder.
-👉 [employees-ui \[CORS\]](./.idea/runConfigurations/employees_ui__CORS_.xml)
+👉 [employees-ui \[start proxy - no CORS\]](./.idea/runConfigurations/employees_ui__start_proxy___no_CORS_.xml).

-#### 2. Run with the Angular proxy (no CORS)
 This mode proxies all /api calls from the Angular dev server to http://localhost:8090, so the browser never makes cross-origin requests.
 You will see **no** CORS preflight (`OPTIONS`) requests.

 This mirrors the behavior obtained when the application is served directly by the backend at http://localhost:8090 after a Maven build.

-```bash
-ng serve --configuration=proxy
-```

-Or you can run the frontend using the IntelliJ run configuration provided in the `.idea/runConfigurations` folder.
-👉 [employees-ui \[start proxy - no CORS\]](./.idea/runConfigurations/employees_ui__start_proxy___no_CORS_.xml)

 ### 🚧 404 handling
 http://localhost:8090/api/employees/99